 I have become more willing to accept alternate reading to the Masroetic then I used to be.
 But there has to be an existing Hebrew text for that reading, or at least Semitic.
 I'll never support a change based on the Septuagint alone.

 And these people making a big deal out of where the Septuagint seems to match the NT ignore places where it doesn't.
 Like the spelling used for Solomon, Solomon is the spelling Luke used, no NT spelling puts an Alpha in there.
 But the Septuagint spells is Salomon.
-Not only does the NT disagree with the LXX but it explicitly agrees with the Masoretic, the Masoretic vowel indicators tell us Solomon's vowels are all Os, there are other names in The Hebrew Bible that are basically the same constants but with an A between the S and L, they refer to different people and one is also in the genealogy of Jesus in both Matthew and Luke.
+Not only does the NT disagree with the LXX but it explicitly agrees with the Masoretic, the Masoretic vowel indicators tell us Solomon's vowels are all Os, there are other names in The Hebrew Bible that are basically the same consonants but with an A between the S and L, they refer to different people and one is also in the genealogy of Jesus in both Matthew and Luke.

 Also the Septuagint never uses the same word for Comforter that the Fourth Gospel and it's corresponding Epistles used.